Without Prejudice

 Quotes from interviews:

 -"I stopped following the opposition after the war started.
-There is too much stress, and I no longer have the strength to perceive their rhetoric"
+There‘s too much stress, and I no longer have the strength to take in their rhetoric"

--"It has become emotionally difficult for me to follow politics, so I have disconnected from the news"
+-"It's become emotionally difficult for me to follow politics, so I’ve disconnected from the news"

 Lack of influence and practical results (18%)